 With a tiny smile, she told him, "I look forward to your visit."

-He looked forward to it also, which was a pleasant surprise.
-Later, traversing the corridors lit by torches, the wizard slipped his hand into his pocket and touched the box he had originally decided against bestowing on his fiancée.
+Later, as he traversed corridors dimly lit by torches, Lucius slipped his hand into his pocket and touched the box he had originally decided against bestowing on his fiancée.

 Briefly, he wondered how long she'd been prowling the corridors before greeting, "Bellatrix."